Eclipse (board game): Honors and awards

+Reception

+In a review of Eclipse in Black Gate, John ONeill said "There's more to the game than just cruel matriarchal domination and deep-space explosions.
+Maybe.
+I assume so based on the components listed on the back, anyway.
+I haven't been able to bring myself to open the box (I have a problem with shrinkwrap.
+Don't ask)."
+M Harold Page for Black Gate said "It's worth saying a word about the playability.
+The designers have cunningly made the player's board the hub for all those otherwise annoying end-of-round resource calculations."

 Video game

 The adaptation of the board game, Eclipse: New Dawn for the Galaxy, is a 4X video game developed by the Polish game company Big Daddy's Creations.
 It was released for iOS in 2013 and later ported to Microsoft Windows in 2016.
 The players take control of one of the races with the main goal of building an empire during a span of nine rounds.
 According to Metacritic, the game was received with "generally favorable" reviews and an average score of 87/100.